auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 fail an authentication attempt that uses the correct password, based on other factors.
-Perfectly falsified failures are readily achieved using a more traditional password-based authentication flow, and might be supportable in the context of other asymmetric PAKE protocols.
+Perfectly falsified failures are readily achieved using a more traditional password-based authentication flow, and might be supportable in the context of other augmented PAKE protocols.

 ### Private Salts